skuduu/Bussikartta/docs/overview.md

 - **Static GTFS Schedule Import**: Imports routes, trips, stops, and timetables from HSL’s GTFS feed into a TimescaleDB database.
 - **Live Data Ingestion**: Subscribes to HSL’s MQTT feed to receive live vehicle position updates and status events.
 - **Delay Calculation**: Computes delays (ahead or behind schedule) by comparing live arrival times to scheduled times.
-- **API for Clients**: Exposes REST endpoints via FastAPI for querying vehicles, delays, stops, and routes.
+- **API for Clients**: Exposes REST and WebSocket endpoints via FastAPI for querying vehicles, delays, stops, and routes.
-- **Interactive Frontend**: A React + MapLibre-based web app that displays bus positions and delays on an interactive map.
+- **Interactive Frontend**: A SolidJS + Vite-based web app that displays bus positions and delays on an interactive vector tile map.
-- **Containerized Setup**: Uses Docker Compose to orchestrate backend, frontend, and database services.
+- **Containerized Setup**: Uses Docker Compose to orchestrate backend, frontend, tile server, and database services.

-### Purpose

-Enable developers and users to visualize live bus locations and delays in Helsinki, providing a backend-powered API and an easy-to-deploy interface.

 ---